Hanikamu/hanikamu-service/README.md

 #### Principles

-- Service will implement ONLY a .call! and .call public instance method.
+- Service will implement ONLY a .call! public instance method.

 - A Service.call! will success on it's task or will raise an error